kelvinmo/lightcontainer/README.md

 For example, in the declaration below, the resolver for `N` is autowired as there is no explicit entry in the container for `N`.
-Because `L` is an ancestor class for `N` and it has an entry in the container, `N` inherits all the instantiation options
+Because `L` is an ancestor class for `N` and it has an entry in the container, `N` inherits all the instantiation options from `L`.

 ```php
 class L {}